augo7/Quarter-One-Sales-Analysis-Adventure-Works/README.md

-# Quarter-One-Sales-Analysis-Adventure-Works
+# Quarter One Sales Analysis – Adventure Works

-Project Overview
+## Project Overview
-This project analyzes the first-quarter sales performance for Adventure Works for 2022 and 2023.
-It includes a summary of total sales, percentage growth, monthly breakdowns, and insights into individual product lines.
+This project analyzes Adventure Works' first-quarter sales performance for 2022 and 2023.
+The analysis provides a summary of total sales, percentage growth, monthly breakdowns, and insights into individual product lines to support management decision-making.

-Objectives
+## Objectives

-Calculate total sales for Q1 2022 and 2023
+- Calculate total Q1 sales for 2022 and 2023

-Compute percentage growth in sales for 2023
+- Compute percentage growth in sales from 2022 to 2023

-Provide monthly sales breakdowns
+- Provide monthly sales breakdowns

-Analyze sales performance by product and product category using a PivotTable
+- Analyze sales performance by product and product category using a PivotTable

-Tools Used
+## Tools Used

-Microsoft Excel (formulas, PivotTables, charts)
+- Microsoft Excel (formulas, PivotTables, charts)

-Project Highlights
+## Project Highlights

-Summary Worksheet: Shows totals, monthly breakdowns, and percentage growth.
+- **Summary Worksheet:** Displays Q1 totals, monthly breakdowns, and percentage growth.

-PivotTable Worksheet: Enables management to analyze sales by product line and category.
+- **PivotTable Worksheet:** Allows management to analyze sales performance by product and category.

-Charts (optional): Visual representation of trends and growth.
+- **Charts (optional):** Visual representation of trends and growth.

-How to Use
+## How to Use

-Open Quarter One Report.xlsx.
+1. Open `Quarter One Report.xlsx`.

-View the Summary worksheet for overall Q1 sales and growth.
+2. Check the **Summary** worksheet for overall Q1 sales totals and growth.

-Explore the PivotTable worksheet for insights into product-level performance.
+3. Explore the **PivotTable** worksheet to analyze sales by product line and category.

+## Key Insights
+- [Optional: Add any observations, e.g., "Product A had the highest growth in Q1 2023."]